Be your best self

 As we learn about our personality type and the types of others, we are empowered with an understanding of why people react differently in different situations.
 When put into the context of Psychological Type, we can better accept and understand people's behaviors that are different from ours.
 These insights are extremely useful and powerful to us as individuals.
 However, if we are concerned with growing as individuals, we must take care not to use personality type as an excuse for our inappropriate behavior.
 While it's powerful and useful to notice that another person's inappropriate behavior may be due to their personality type, we cannot use the same reasoning on ourselves.
 We should recognize that our personality type has weaknesses, but we must use that knowledge to conquer those weaknesses rather than to excuse poor behavior.
 We cannot be responsible for other people's behavior, but we can control our own.

 Accordingly, if we notice that someone seems to be unable to make an impersonal decision that is isolated from human perspective, we should say to ourselves, "Ah ha, here is a Feeler.
 This person does not use Thinking well, and that is why they're behaving this way."
 Yet when we as Feelers are presented with a situation that requires an impersonal approach, we should NOT say to ourselves "I am a Feeler, and can't be expected to make decisions based purely on impersonal facts and logic."
-This kind of rationalization for behavior is certainly an easy way out of a situation, but it enforces the weakness, making it weaker and weaker still.
+We musn't give ourselves free reign to embrace our type's weaknesses, unless we want them to become weaker still.

 Most of the weaknesses associated with any given personality type are a result of that type's dominant function overtaking the personality to the extent that the other functions become slaves to the dominant function.
 Although it is natural for every personality to be ruled by its dominant function, it becomes a problem when the supporting functions are not allowed to develop fully on their own because they are too busy "serving the master".
 In such cases, a personality can become quite imbalanced.